ssharpjr/superlists/scratchpad.md

 - [ ] Refactor away some duplication in urls.py.
 - [ ] Remove hardcoded URLs from views.py.
 - [ ] Remove hardcoded URL from forms in list.html and home.html.
+- [ ] Remove duplication of validation logic in views